 Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

-Hectic schedules, long work hours, health problems and the fast paced changes aren’t easy to handle.
+Hectic schedules, long work hours, health problems and fast-paced changes aren’t easy to handle.
 If you’re feeling overwhelmed, here are the keys to being strong, calm and clear:

 1. Breathe!

-It delivers more oxygen to your brain that lowers stress and increases calming neurotransmitters for more clarity.
+It delivers more oxygen to your brain, lowers stress, and increases calming neurotransmitters for clarity.

 2. Change your environment.

 This is a big one.
-When you’re around people you don’t want to be, a change is needed.
+A change is needed when you’re around people you don’t want to be with.

-If your physical environment is stressful with too much clutter or noise, it can increase anxiety.
-Even at a low level they distract you from what you need to do.
+Too much clutter or noise can increase anxiety if your physical environment is stressful.
+Even at a low level, they distract you from what you need to do.

-Think about what you need to create the positive environment for yourself.
-Ask yourself, if this helping me or stopping me from doing what I need to do for my well-being?
+Think about what you need to create a positive environment for yourself.
+Ask yourself if this is helping me or stopping me from doing what I need to do for my well-being.

 3. Seek first to understand, then to be understood.